An involutive dual knot surgery formula

 \eqref{FX-2}.
 Any two choices of $H_F^{\{*\}}$ are homotopic because the difference of any two choices is a $(+1,+1)$-bigraded chain map between complexes which are both homotopy equivalent to $\bF[\scU,\scV]$ as graded complexes.

 \eqref{FX-3}.
 The relation $(G\circ F)_{\bX}^\mu\simeq G_{\bX}^\mu\circ F_{\bX}^\mu$ is proven by further extensions of the above idea, as we now explain.
-Analogous to the previous situation, we build two 3-dimensional hypercubes, which we glue together.
+Analogous to the previous situation, we build two 3-dimensional hypercubes.
+We form a new hypercube whose underlying complexes agree with these two hypercubes, and whose maps are suitable sums of the maps appearing therein.
 The first is shown below:

 The second is gotten by stacking and compressing the cubes below

 The unlabeled maps above are built using our standard procedure, as in Lemma~\ref{lem:F-X-prep-1}.
 After applying homological perturbation of hypercubes, compressing, and then gluing, these diagrams give exactly a filtered homotopy between $(G\circ F)_{\bX}^\mu$ and $G_{\bX}^\mu\circ F_{\bX}^\mu$.
 Note here the subscript $i$ on $(\frF_i^\mu)^H$ denotes the index of $\scC_i^H$, and not the surgery parameter.